TVS Wego: Developments

 The company introduced a BS IV compliant version in 2017.
 The updated version was also fitted with a USB charging port, silver oak panels, and a dual toned seat.
 It was launched in two new colors: Metallic orange and T-grey.
+Due to high consumer demand of the TVS Jupiter in India, the TVS Wego has since been discontinued in the Indian market, but continues to be supplied to overseas markets.